 Why start a business in Southeast Asia, specifically Vietnam?
 As an American, why not in the US?

-Meanwhile, my co-founders JY and Hung are intimately familiar with Southeast Asia and Vietnam.
+Meanwhile, my co-founder JY and our leadership team at Homebase are intimately familiar with Southeast Asia and Vietnam.
 They have started and operated venture-backed technology companies in the region.
-I feel extremely fortunate to have co-founders who can successfully navigate the local nuances of the market.
+I feel extremely fortunate to have a team that can successfully navigate the local nuances of the market.

 What does the proptech scene look like in Vietnam?
 And what makes Homebase stand out among other proptech companies?